TGIF: Text-Guided Layer Fusion Mitigates Hallucination in Multimodal LLMs: Method

 \subsubsection{Text-Guided MLP Router}

 Our baseline approach uses a lightweight MLP-based router to predict layer importance scores based solely on the textual prompt.
 This router learns a direct mapping from the question's semantics to the relevance of different vision layers.
+Let $\mathbf{f}_{\text{text}} \in \mathbb{R}^{D_t}$ be the pooled text embedding from the LLM, $\{\mathbf{F}_{l} \in \mathbb{R}^{P \times D_v}\}_{l=1}^L$ be the set of patch-level visual features from all $L$ layers of the vision encoder.
+The MLP selector first predicts unnormalized logits for each layer: